ryanschurton/custom-job-board/README.md

 ##Get Started

 Simply download or clone this repository into your own project.
-Then naviage to the config folder and inside of connection.php change the following variables
+Then navigate to the config folder and inside of connection.php change the following variables

--servername
+- servername
--username
+- username
--password
+- password

 to match your own configurations.